 An Appointed Actuary has a responsibility to know and understand both the Instructions and the expectations of state insurance regulators.
 One expectation of regulators clearly presented in the Instructions is that the Actuarial Opinion, AOS, and supporting Actuarial Report and workpapers be consistent with relevant Actuarial Standards of Practice (ASOPs).
 Although it is the responsibility of the Appointed Actuary to identify the applicable ASOPs, the Appointed Actuary may find it useful to review the Applicability Guidelines for Actuarial Standards of Practice published by the Actuarial Standards Board.

-As a result of the Casualty Actuarial Society’s rescinding of the Statement of Reserving Principles in 2020, editorial changes were made to the Instructions in 2021 to remove the reference to “principles.”
-The Appointed Actuary should be aware of this as it would impact the wording in item b. in the Opinion paragraph.

-2022 changes to the Instructions were minor and included:

-In paragraph 1, the guidance on continuing education logs was removed because CASTF’s continuing education log project will not be reoccurring.

-In paragraph 1, additional guidance was added for situations in which the parent board reviews qualification documentation on behalf of all subsidiaries.

-Per paragraph 3, Appointed Actuaries are now asked to confirm in the IDENTIFICATION paragraph that qualification documentation was provided to the Board of Directors.

-In paragraph 8, modified language notes that the signature block requirements apply to the Actuarial Opinion only.
-The Actuarial Report should reproduce the same information, though not necessarily in the exact same format.
+Changes to the 2021 and 2022 Instructions were minor.
+The Working Group did not propose any significant changes to the 2023 Instructions.

 Table of Contents